Permeable, weldable roof lining strips

 - Easy to work with: robust with extremely high tear-resistance

-- Protects structural elements against dampness: diffusion-open and rainproof against driving rain
+- Protects structural elements against dampness: diffusion-open, rainproof against driving rain, and hail-resistant

 - Can be easily adapted using a knife or scissors